iamlogand/retrieval-augmented-generation-script/README.md

 # Retrieval-Augmented Generation (RAG) Tutorial

-A chatbot script that uses retrieval-augmented generation (RAG).
+A chatbot script that uses retrieval-augmented generation (RAG) to answer questions about a given document.

 The RAG component is based on this tutorial: https://python.langchain.com/docs/use_cases/question_answering/